Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Nigeria?

 Some, but it is limited.
 MTN launched 5G in 2022 and Airtel in 2023, yet coverage clusters around states such as Lagos, Abuja and Rivers and adoption stays low, so most travel data still rides 4G LTE.
 5G depends on the Nigerian network the eSIM uses and whether the plan includes it.
-Simscanner does not yet publish a verified per-brand 5G figure for Nigeria; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Nigeria in the speed section.

 How do I activate an eSIM before arriving in Nigeria?